latex3/latex3.github.io/_posts/2017-01-26-issue26-of-latex2e-news-released.md

 ---
 layout: post
-title: "Issue 26 of LaTeX2e news released"
+title: "New LaTeX release --- Issue 26 of LaTeX2e news released"
 date: 2017-01-26 00:00:00
 description: "Issue 26 of LaTeX2e news released.
 Describing updates and changes made in the new LaTeX maintenance release."
 excerpt: "Issue 26 of LaTeX2e news released.
 It describes updates and changes made in the new LaTeX maintenance release."